 Hybrid Cloud Solutions and Cloud Computing

-Hybrid Cloud platforms have reshaped the technology landscape for business analytics as an optimal tradeoff solution for cost, performance, and security of analyzing large volumes of sensitive business information in real-time.
-The hybrid cloud computing model includes a mix of private and public cloud and on-premise data center infrastructure.
+Hybrid Cloud platforms have reshaped the technology landscape for business analytics as an optimal tradeoff solution for cost, performance, and security of analyzing large volumes of sensitive business information in real time.
+The hybrid cloud computing model includes private and public cloud and on-premise data center infrastructure.
 The computing environment is orchestrated as a hybrid cloud model that allocates resources across different IT workloads and data assets depending on the business use case, security sensitivity, and SLA dependability requirements.

 Analytics use cases that process large volumes of anonymous data may be stored and analyzed in public cloud resources to reduce cost.
 Security-sensitive business information and apps subject to high availability SLA standards may run on dedicated private cloud systems or expensive on-premise data center systems to meet stringent compliance regulations.

 The hybrid cloud model for data analytics helps organizations overcome the technical limitations of an individual cloud computing model.
 While public cloud services are less expensive and highly scalable, the pooled computing resources accessed over the Internet offer limited security and performance.
 The private cloud model is more costly, but the dedicated resources guarantee high availability.
 On-premise infrastructure resources ensure that mission-critical apps and services and sensitive business information stays within the geographic, physical as well as logical boundaries of the organization's internal IT network.
 This model is essential for security-sensitive analytics use cases in highly regulated financial, healthcare, and defense industry verticals.
 For these reasons, organizations are adopting the hybrid cloud model to build modern data lake platforms for advanced data analytics use cases.